RAISED RAILS/ RAISED SIDE RAILS

 Square, round or “airplane winged” in shape, the cross bar attaches to feet/siderails and spans across the roof, right to left, usually door frame to door frame.

 The fit kit allows for the towers to attach to the car.
-Consists of four clips and four pads, specifically designed for the roof line of your vehicle.
+Typically consists of four clips and four pads, specifically designed for the roof line of your vehicle.
+A fixed point or flush railing fitkit may consist of screw or clamps, to fit into the fixed point or grab the flush railing.

 The rubber part that makes direct contact with the roof of the vehicle.
-The pad attaches to the bottom of the foot/tower.
+The pad is attached to the bottom of the foot/tower.